doelsumbing87/FishingFrenzy-Auto-Bot/README.md

 ## 📊 Energy Management

-The bot intelligently selects fishing ranges based on your available energy:
+The bot intelligently selects fishing ranges based on available energy:
 - `short_range`: Costs 1 energy
 - `mid_range`: Costs 2 energy
 - `long_range`: Costs 3 energy

-When energy is depleted, the bot will wait for the energy refresh time (default: 24 hours).
+When energy is depleted, the bot will wait for a refresh (default: 24 hours).

 ## 🔒 Authentication